Tyler Dorsey: Greek senior national team

 On June 6, 2016, Dorsey was named to the senior men's Greek national basketball team's 16-man preliminary training camp roster for the 2016 Turin FIBA World Olympic qualifying tournament.
 He played with the senior team in 3 friendly games, however, he did not make the actual 12-man roster that would compete at the tournament.

-Dorsey played for Greece at the 2019 FIBA World Cup qualification, appearing in victories against Georgia and Serbia.
+Dorsey played for Greece at the 2019 FIBA World Cup qualification.
+He appeared in two friendly games against France and Montenegro, and appeared in two qualification games against Georgia and Serbia.

 Dorsey was on Greece's roster for EuroBasket 2022.
 On September 2, he scored 27 points in a 89–85 opening day win over Croatia.
-In September 2023 FIBA declared him as a naturalized player, and he was not picked up for Greece's roster for the 2023 Basketball World Championship.

 Dorsey returned to Greece for Eurobasket 2025.
 He averaged 12.6 points per game, 2.8 rebounds, and 2.1 assists on 44% shooting.
 Dorsey played a key role as Greece finished in 3rd place, earning a spot on the medal podium for the first time at a major tournament since 2009.
 Dorsey finished the tournament as Greece’s second leading scorer, behind Giannis Antetokounmpo.

+Dorsey played for Greece at the 2027 FIBA World Cup Qualification.
+He appeared in two friendly games vs Poland and Cyprus, and two qualification games vs Spain and Ukraine.
+On August 31st 2026 vs Spain, he scored 29 points and made several clutch shots leading Greece to a thrilling 108-106 overtime win.